ansys/pydpf-post/docs/source/index.rst

 Loading a simulation (defined by its result files) allows you to extract simulation metadata as well as results and apply postprocessing operations on it.

-This module leverages the PyDPF-Core project's ``ansys-dpf-core`` package and can be found by visiting [PyDPF-Core GitHub](https://github.com/pyansys/pydpf-core).
+This module leverages the PyDPF-Core project's ``ansys-dpf-core`` package which can be found by visiting `PyDPF-Core GitHub <https://github.com/pyansys/pydpf-core>`_.
 Use ``ansys-dpf-core`` for building more advanced and customized workflows using Ansys DPF.

 Brief demo
 ~~~~~~~~~~

-Provided you have ANSYS 2023 R1 installed, a DPF server starts
+Provided you have Ansys 2023 R1 installed, a DPF server starts
 automatically once you start using PyDPF-Post.
 Loading a simulation for a MAPDL result file to extract and post-process results: